roikonen/scalablemodeling/README.md

 ### Business/Domain Logic

-Returning to the business logic: it can be implemented in two main places using two different types of functions.
+Returning to the business logic: it can be implemented in two main places using two types of functions:
+**Command Handlers** & **Policies**.
 All other parts of the system primarily deal with wiring, integration or visualization.

 ![](pictures/6_8_business_logic.png)